-yesterday I did a Bonsai discussion at my first Bonsai club “KOYA” that is located in Rijswijk the Netherlands.
+yesterday I did a Bonsai discussion at my first Bonsai club “KOYA” which is located in Rijswijk the Netherlands.
 I became a member there way back in 1991 and stayed there for 6 or 7 years.
 During those years there I organized with Farrand Blog en Rene Rooswinkel (now from BonsaiFocus) en many volunteers from KOYA one of the first big Bonsai exhibitions in Holland!
 And I was head of the activity committee for a while.
 And last but not least, I gave there my first and second demonstration ever!
 That first demo tree was a garden centre “Chamaecyparis nana” that a few years later won the “Dutch Bonsai days” and was later shown at the very first “Ginkgo Awards” and the “Crespy Cup”!
-I have fun memories of this club so it was great to go back there after all these years to help and teach the new and old club members with there questions and to give advice about maintenance and styling.
-I was welcomed at the door by a beautiful (portable) Tokonoma with a very mature delicate Holm (Quercus Ilex) that you don’t see that often as Bonsai in our part of the world.
+I have fun memories of this club so it was great to go back there after all these years to help and teach the new and old club members with their questions and to give advice about maintenance and styling.
+I was welcomed at the door by a beautiful (portable) Tokonoma with a very mature delicate Holm (Quercus Ilex) that you don’t see as often as Bonsai in our part of the world.
 It was accompanieth by a nice scroll with a winter image and a suiseki.
 I had a great afternoon and the day was over before we knew it!
 The reactions were very positive and we agreed that I would come back early next year to give a workshop!
 After all the hearty goodbyes I drove back home…tired but very happy!
 Thanks to all the members of “KOYA” for their warm welcome and trust!
 I hope to see you all soon again?!

 Hans van Meer.